twke18/CAST/README.md

 If you find this code useful for your research, please consider citing our paper "Learning Hierarchical Image Segmentation For Recognition and By Recognition".

 ```
+@inproceedings{ke2023cast,
+  title={Learning Hierarchical Image Segmentation For Recognition and By Recognition},
+  author={Ke, Tsung-Wei and Mo, Sangwoo and Stella, X Yu},
+  booktitle={The Twelfth International Conference on Learning Representations},
+  year={2023}
+}
 ```

 ## License